Aarav-Makhija-1/Smart_Energy_manager/readme.md

 You can easily change the theme to suit your preference

 # Available themes: aquativo, black, blue, equilux, etc.

-root = ThemedTk(theme="equilux")
+# Authors & Acknowledgments

-Authors & Acknowledgments
+# Aarav Makhija - Initial work and code development
-Aarav Makhija - Initial work and code development Special thanks to ChatGPT for assistance in generating parts of this README and code.
+# Special thanks to ChatGPT for assistance in generating parts of this README and code.
-Issues & Support
+# Issues & Support
 For any issues, please open an issue on GitHub or contact me at makhijaaarav70@gmail.com